arielchuri/Research-and-Development-Methods/Syllabus.md

 + Large paper (11"x17")
 + Dry erase marker & cloth to erase

+# Making Center
+The Making Center is a constellation of shops, labs, and open workspaces that are situated across the New School to help students express their ideas in a variety of materials and methods.
+We have resources to help support woodworking, metalworking, ceramics and pottery work, photography and film, textiles, printmaking, 3D printing, manual and CNC machining, and more.
+A staff of technicians and student workers provide expertise and maintain the different shops and labs.
+Safety is a primary concern, so each area has policies for access, training, and etiquette that students and faculty should be familiar with.
+Many areas require specific orientations or trainings before access is granted.
+Detailed information about the resources available, as well as schedules, trainings, and policies can be found at resources.parsons.edu.

 # Grading and Evaluation
 Students’ ability to meet the course’s learning outcomes will be evaluated based on the following criteria: